It's Called a Heart: Background

 Depeche Mode had commitments to perform live in the first half of 1985, but had no plans to release a new album, instead choosing to focus on releasing their first-ever singles collections in the UK and US.
-Under pressure from their label to produce another single (after "Shake the Disease" earlier in 1985), the band went into Genetic Studios in Streatley, Berkshire in June 1985 to record "It's Called a Heart".
+Under pressure from their label to produce another single after "Shake the Disease", the band went into Genetic Studios in Streatley, Berkshire in June 1985 to record "It's Called a Heart".

 Release and promotion

 When it came time to release the song, member Alan Wilder disagreed with releasing "It's Called a Heart", instead suggesting that the song "Fly on the Windscreen" would be a superior choice.
-Said Wilder, "I felt it ["It's Called a Heart"] was really going backwards, it was so poppy and trite."
+Said Wilder, "I felt it ['It's Called a Heart'] was really going backwards, it was so poppy and trite."
 However, the rest of the band outvoted Wilder, and "Fly on the Windscreen" was released as the single's B-side.
 A year later, singer Dave Gahan admitted that "It's Called a Heart" was a poor choice, and the band remixed and added "Fly on the Windscreen" to their follow-up album, Black Celebration.
+In a 1998 interview, songwriter Martin Gore called the song "one of the worst things we've ever released."

 Both songs were produced by Daniel Miller and Depeche Mode.
 The Slow Mix of "It's Called a Heart" and the Death Mix of "Fly on the Windscreen" were both produced by Gareth Jones at Hansa Studios.

 "It's Called a Heart", backed with "Fly on the Windscreen", was released as a single on 16 September 1985.
 In the UK, Mute Records released the single on 7", 12" and "Double" 12" vinyl releases with catalogue numbers 7BONG9, 12BONG9 and D12BONG9, respectively.
 Breaking with Depeche Mode's recent single tradition, there was no limited / L12BONG release of this record, instead a double / D12BONG release, which contained two 12" records released together.
 Initial pressings of the 7" in the UK came with a fold-out poster.
 In addition, a promotional 12" was released with a whitelabel to DJs with catalogue number BONG9.
 In Germany, Intercord Records released the 7" and 12" vinyl singles with catalogue numbers INT 111.831 and INT 126.832, respectively.
 Initial pressings of the German 7" were on red vinyl, and the 12" initial pressings were made on blue vinyl.
 In addition, in Germany, "It's Called a Heart" was included on a promotional-only cassette release titled Hitaktiv 85/86.

 Cover design of the singles was done by Martyn Atkins and T+CP Associates with illustrations by English artist Tamara Capellaro.

 The song reached number 18 on the UK Singles Chart.